 Under A Funeral Moon (1993)

-on the follow-up, taking their time to perfectly craft every melody, every note; to create nothing less than pure, freezing
+working on the follow-up, taking their time to perfectly craft every melody, every note; to create nothing less than pure,

-cold Black Metal.
-While Fenriz mentions the presence of "fucking Death Metal riffs" that crept into the previous album, due
+freezing cold black metal.
+While Fenriz mentions the presence of "fucking death metal riffs" that crept into the previous

-to time constraints, this is where the band completed the dark metamorphosis.
-Under A Funeral Moon is one of the
+album, due to time constraints, this is where the band completed the dark metamorphosis.
+Under A Funeral Moon is

-most grim and morbid recordings ever made.
-The Celtic Frost vibe seems absent here, replaced by even more Bathory worship.
+one of the most grim and morbid recordings ever made.
+The Celtic Frost vibe seems absent here, replaced by even more Bathory

-(In one interview, Nocturno Culto actually mentions taking Under the Sign of the Black Mark into the studio to give
+worship.
+(In one interview, Nocturno Culto actually mentions taking Under the Sign of the Black Mark into the studio

-the producer an idea of the sound they wanted.)
-However, to imply that this entire album is simply derivative of what came
+to give the producer an idea of the sound they wanted.)
+However, to imply that this entire album is simply derivative of what

-before would be an error.
+came before would be an error.
 Darkthrone came into their own, in many ways, on this album.
-While their influences are still obvious,
+While their influences are still

-primitive yet very powerful and thunderous.
+was primitive yet very powerful and thunderous.
 The drum work on Under A Funeral Moon is quite different.
-Despite being
+Despite

-exceptionally talented (as was certainly displayed on Soulside Journey) Fenriz showed a deeper understanding of what
+being exceptionally talented (as was certainly displayed on Soulside Journey) Fenriz showed a deeper understanding

-Black Metal is supposed to be and toned it down.
+of what black metal is supposed to be and toned it down.
 The drums are basic and also lower in the mix than on the last album.
-They

-are there only to keep the song going forward.
+They are there only to keep the song going forward.
 The focus here is on the guitar melodies.
-The guitars are much thinner and
+The guitars are much thinner

-the bass is actually audible, maintaining a doomy feeling throughout much of the album.
-Despite the fuzzy guitar sound, everything
+and the bass is actually audible, maintaining a doomy feeling throughout much of the album.
+Despite the fuzzy guitar sound,

-is remarkably clear.
+everything is remarkably clear.
 Every note can be heard.
-Nocturno Culto's vocals are supported by a healthy amount of reverb and he sounds
+Nocturno Culto's vocals are supported by a healthy amount of reverb

-melody that is accompanied by hauntingly sorrowful lyrics.
-The mood is evil yet also mournful, as the lyrics tell the story
+tremolo melody that is accompanied by hauntingly sorrowful lyrics.
+The mood is evil yet also mournful, as the lyrics tell

 "Summer of the Diabolical Holocaust" continues on at full speed, until midway through